Climate ▸Forecast ▸April ▸May ▸

-Climate and Average Weather in Madeira
+Climate and Weather of Madeira

 The hottest months in Madeira are August and September.
 August has maximum daytime temperatures of 26°C and nighttime temperatures of 20°C in Funchal, while September has warm maximum daytime temperatures ranging from 24°C in Porto Santo to 26°C in Funchal.

-Does it snow in Madeira?
+Does it Snow in Madeira?

-Does Madeira get hurricanes?
+Does Madeira Get Hurricanes?

-Please select the city below you wish to travel to, or the one closest to your destination.
-Each selected city will show you the following graphs:
+Please select the city you plan to visit, or one closest to your destination.
+For each selected city, you will see the following graphs:

 1. Yearly average minimum and maximum temperatures